Pitha Haningtyas Mentari: 2023

 In January, Mentari and her partner Rinov Rivaldy started the season with unsatisfactory results.
 They had to lose in the early rounds of the Malaysia Open, India Open, and in the Indonesia Masters.
 She then competed at the Asia Mixed Team Championships in February, but unfortunately the teams lost in the quarter-finals to South Korea.
 She and her partner failed to go further in the All England Open, and then made it to the quarter-finals at the Swiss Open.
 In the quarter-final match against Ye Hong-wei and Lee Chia-hsin, Mentari and Rivaldy had to retire from the match due to an injury.
 In April, Mentari and Rivaldy reached the quarter-finals in the Asian Championships in Dubai, United Arab Emirates, lost the match to 8th seed Goh Soon Huat and Shevon Jemie Lai in three games.

 In May, Mentari made her second appearance in the Sudirman Cup, but the team was eliminated in the quarter-finals.
 In the following week, Mentari competed in the second Asian Tour at the Malaysia Masters.
 Unfortunately, they lost in the quarter-finals to 3rd seed Korean pair Seo Seung-jae and Chae Yoo-jung.

 In June, Mentari competed at the Singapore Open, but had to lose in the second round from 2nd seed and eventual finalist Japanese pair Yuta Watanabe and Arisa Higashino.
 In the next tour, she competed at the home tournament, Indonesia Open, but lost in the quarter-finals from 2nd seed and eventual finalist Japanese pair Yuta Watanabe and Arisa Higashino for the second consecutive tour.
 In the next tour, she lost at the second round of the Taipei Open from their fellow Indonesian junior player Jafar Hidayatullah and Aisyah Pranata.

 In late July, Mentari competed at the 2023 Japan Open, but lost in the first round against 6th seed Korean pair Seo Seung-jae and Chae Yoo-jung.

 In August, Mentari and her partner, Rivaldy, competed at the Australian Open, but had to lose in the quarter-finals from Chinese pair Cheng Xing and Chen Fanghui in straight games.
 At the World Championships, she and her partner lost in the third round from 4th seed Thai pair Dechapol Puavaranukroh and Sapsiree Taerattanachai in straight games.
 She then played at the Asian Games in Hangzhou, but unable to win any medals both in the mixed doubles and team events.

+He also competed for Indonesia at the 2024 Summer Olympics.